staabm/phpstan-dba/docs/query-plan-analysis.md

 $config->analyzeQueryPlans(0);
 ```

+**Note:** For a meaningful performance analysis it is vital to utilize a database, which containts data and schema as similar as possible to the production database.

 **Note:** "Query Plan Analysis" requires an active database connection.

 **Note:** ["Query Plan Analysis" is not yet supported on the PGSQL driver](https://github.com/staabm/phpstan-dba/issues/378)